awsdocs/amazon-dynamodb-developer-guide/doc_source/TTL.md

 TTL is useful if you store items that lose relevance after a specific time\.
 The following are example TTL use cases:
 + Remove user or sensor data after one year of inactivity in an application\.
-+ Archive expired items to an Amazon S3 data lake via DynamoDB Streams and AWS Lambda\.
++ Archive expired items to an Amazon S3 data lake via Amazon DynamoDB Streams and AWS Lambda\.
 + Retain sensitive data for a certain amount of time according to contractual or regulatory obligations\.

 For more information about TTL, see these topics: